sepharg/NugetVisualizer/README.md

 ##### Database

-The database is initially created when the console app runs, it is created under the path defined by the *Dbpath* variable
+The database is initially created when the console app or website runs, it is created under the path defined by the *Dbpath* variable

-ToDo: add support for *dotnet ef database update* command

 ##### Configuration